medcomdk/dk-medcom-carecommunication/docs/assets/documents/Clinical-guidelines-ENG.md

 ## 4 Illustration of FHIR CareCommunication
-Below is an illustration of content in FHIR-CC.
+<a href="https://www.medcom.dk/projekter/psykiatri-og-socialomraadet/operationel-styregruppe-for-social-og-sundhedsomraadet" target="_blank"> Figure 1 </a> Illustrates an example of the content in FHIR-CC.
 The illustration is an example and does not contain all the data that is in the standard and does not reflect the individual system's user interface.

 <figure>
 <img src="../images/IllustrationAfKorrespondanceMed_ENG.png" alt="" style="width:50%" id="Fig1">
-<figcaption text-align = "center"><b>Figure 1: </b></figcaption>
+<figcaption text-align = "center"><b>Figure 1: Illustration of content in FHIR CareCommunication message </b></figcaption>
 </figure>
 <p>&nbsp;</p>

 ## 5 Requirements and recommendations for FHIR CareCommunication
 FHIR-CC <b>must</b> contain information about:
 * Citizen/patient to whom the request relates